DynamicalSystemsLab-UNL/ECSActV1.0/README.md

 # ECSAct
 Exact Coherent Structures in Active Matter.
-This material is partly based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under award number DE-SC0022280.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under award number DE-SC0022280.
 This work was completed utilizing the Holland Computing Center of the University of Nebraska, which receives support from the Nebraska Research Initiative.

 Please cite as :